Remembering Daily Progress reporter John Harvey, who was one of a kind

 Through John’s spotlight stories, Daily Progress readers got to know athletes such as Miller School softball player Lily Pallante, who helped rebuild the field that she and her teammates now play on, Charlottesville’s Sethaun Nowell, who won his first state track and field championship eight years after the death of his father, and Tandem Friends basketball player Tvo Gardner, who started his own clothing line and developed a massive social media following while he was still a high school student.

-“John was a true champion for kids and sports in Central Virginia,” Navy women’s basketball coach Tim Taylor wrote on Twitter.
+“John was a true champion for kids and sports in Central Virginia,” Navy women’s basketball coach and Central Virginia native Tim Taylor wrote on Twitter.
 “He was a throwback to when newspapers covered high school sports and delved into the community.
 He brought those stories to life for all us.
 [I loved] reading every spotlight story.
 A true man of the kids.”

 John’s impact goes far beyond the Central Virginia high school sports scene.
 Prior to joining The Daily Progress, he covered high school sports for several other publications, including The Virginia Gazette in Williamsburg, where he worked for 15 years.
 When news of John’s passing became public, many of the people to offer their condolences were athletes and coaches that he covered during his time in Williamsburg.